genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 ![](/img/all-trades-grid-03.png)

 :::info
-You can read more about our grid components and configuration options them under the ['Web UI reference' for grids.](/web/web-components/grids/grid-pro/grid-pro-intro/)
+You can read more about our grid components and configuration options them under the [Web UI reference](/web/web-components/grids/grid-pro/grid-pro-intro/) for grids.
 :::